thegeek82000/openGLCD/readme.txt

 Other example sketches and demos are provided that show how to use various capabilities of the library.

-The subfolder GLCDv3Demos contains subfolders with the demos from the GLCDv3 library.
+The subdirectory GLCDv3Demos contains subdirectories with the demos from the GLCDv3 library.

     * GLCDv3 are the demos running in GLCDv3 compability mode
     * openGLCD are the GLCDv3 demos converted over to openGLCD